 Clause E.

 The Web and Social Media Manager shall report jointly to the Student Government President or designee, as well as the Student Government Advisor.

+Section 10.
+Training

+Clause 1.
+All SGA members are required to attend NCBI and SOFA Training

+Subclause 1.
+The President and Treasurer should work together at the start of their terms to schedule and ensure completion of training.

+Clause 2.
+All SGA members are required to have read the SGA Constitution and SGA Bylaws prior to the second meeting as a serving member.

 Article III: Standing Committees